port-labs/self-service-actions-examples/github-workflows/sonarqube/README.md

 * SonarQube instance URL, SonarQube API token.
 Check [SonarQube's documentation](https://docs.sonarsource.com/sonarqube/latest/user-guide/user-account/generating-and-using-tokens/) on how to retrieve your API Token
 * [Port's GitHub app](https://github.com/apps/getport-io) installed

-## Quickstart - Add tag to SonarQube project from the service catalog
+## Add tag to SonarQube project from the service catalog

 Follow these steps to get started with the Golang template